-Vagus Nerve is your gut feeling’s direct connection to the brain and is also connected to vital organs like the heart, lungs, etc physically.
+Vagus Nerve is your gut feeling’s direct connection to the brain.
+It is also connected to vital organs like the heart, lungs, etc physically.
 Hormones and neurotransmitters send a message from gut to brain to act chemically.
 However, the microbiome can affect the chemical messages sent between, gut and brain.
 As we know the mental health depends on the gut microbiome as its imbalance can produce heartburn, indigestion, bloating, acid reflux, etc.

 Have you ever wondered how does my gut control my feelings?

-It is done by chemicals called neurotransmitters; example serotonin contributes to happiness and at the same time helps in controlling your internal clock, if there is any disturbance in the biological clock you get acidity, heartburn, indigestion critical, etc.
+It is done by chemicals called neurotransmitters; for example serotonin contributes to happiness and at the same time helps in controlling your internal clock, if there is any disturbance in the biological clock you get acidity, heartburn, indigestion critical, etc.

 The axis is also connected to your immune system.
 Gut microbes play an Agni role in your immune system and the inflammatory mechanism by controlling what is taken in by the body and what is excreted out of the system.
 Inflammatory toxins made by certain bacteria can cause inflammation if too much of it passes from gut to blood.